terascope/kafka-assets/docs/apis/kafka_sender_api.md

 ### send (async)
 ```(records: DataEntities[]) => Promise<void>```
-This method will compress the records can send them to the kafka topic listed on the configuration
+Compresses the records and sends them to the kafka topic specified by the topic property.

 parameters:
 - records: an array of data-entities

 ### verify (async)
 ```(route?: string) => Promise<void>```
-This method ensures that the topic is created and available.
+Ensures that the topic is created and available.
 It defaults to the topic listed in the apiConfig

 parameters:
-- route: a string representing the index to create
+- route: a string representing the kafka topic to verify

 ### Usage of the kafka sender instance